Adij003/bharatFD-internship-assignment/README.md

-#FAQ Management System
+# FAQ Management System

-Description
+## Description

-The FAQ Management System is a backend service that allows users to ask questions and receive answers from administrators.
-It includes user authentication, role-based access control, and multilingual FAQ support.
+The FAQ Management System is a full stack service that allows users to ask questions and receive answers from administrators.
+It includes user authentication via JWT, role-based access control, and multilingual FAQ support.

-Features
+## Features

 User Authentication: Registration and login with JWT-based authentication.